JohnLZeller/python-tweetsay/README.md

 In order to properly install python-tweetsay, you will need to both install python-twitter and also setup a Twitter app on your personal Twitter account.

 1. Install python-twitter by going [here](http://code.google.com/p/python-twitter/)
-2. Go to [<https://dev.twitter.com/user/login?destination=home>](https://dev.twitter.com/user/login?destination=home) and sign-in with your normal Twitter credentials
+2. Click [here](https://dev.twitter.com/user/login?destination=home) and sign-in with your normal Twitter credentials
 3. Once signed in, click your avatar in the upper-righthand corner of the screen and select 'My applications' from the drop-down menu
 4. Select 'Create a new application'
 5. Use the following to fill out the form: